kaldor/generator-pugpig/README.md

 $ yo pugpig:component componentName
 ```

-Currently you have to import this component into your _components.sass file but this will be appended automatically in a future release.
+This will be appended automatically to your components partial.

 ### Getting To Know Yeoman